-Isla has an illness so rare that she may be the only child in the world with the condition.
+Isla, from Leicester, has an illness so rare that she may be the only child in the world with the condition.

 Isla Kilpatrick-Screaton was diagnosed with Mandibuloacral Dysplasia, a condition that causes a variety of abnormalities involving bone development and skin colouring.
 She also has a heart condition and very narrow airways, which resulted in her having a tracheostomy.
 Because of this, Isla is unable to speak but she tries her hardest and excels at signing.